Welcome to today's edition of the Rush 24-7 podcast.

 They don't need to see Ferguson.

-The liberals are a an elite class system.
+The liberals are an elite class system.

 They make rules for everybody else that they exempt themselves from.

-So whereby they might do their best to wipe out the second amendment, but they are important people, and they are responsible people, and they will have guns.
+So whereby they might do their best to wipe out the Second Amendment, but they are important people and they are responsible people and they will have guns.

 I'm not talking about the rank and file.

-Uh liberals in government, liberals in leadership, but they're always going to have their guns.
+I'm talking about elite liberals, rich liberals, liberals in government, liberals in leadership, but they're always going to have their guns.

 They're always going to be armed.